TeleAI-mcp/open-file-sharing-5bec/README.md

-# open-file-sharing-5bec
+# Open File Sharing 5Bec

-A file sharing and storage service for modern development workflows
+A file sharing and storage service for modern development workflows.